Cylearun-starforge/electron-cnc-client/examples/README.md

 You should also aware that electron-cnc-client uses web technologies, which is different with DTA Client.
 Don't try to simulate DTA Client!

-For example, electron (and browsers) using [box models](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model), though you can still arrange elements using absolute positioning (specify `Location` field in DTA Client), using box models is a better approach is you want to write responsive UI.
+For example, electron (and browsers) using [box models](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model), though you can arrange elements using absolute positioning (like specify `Location` field in DTA Client), using box models is a better approach if you want to write responsive UI.

 I know HTML and CSS are difficult for some mod creators, that is the reason for these examples.
 Also, electron-cnc-client supports shared CSS files, intends to share styles between pages and modals.
 You can also use a CSS framework to develop your UI.